Global MPI 2018 Frequently Asked Questions

 Income vs MPI

-Why are there such wide discrepancies between MPI poverty estimates and $1.25/day poverty estimates in so many countries?
 The MPI complements income poverty measures.
 It measures various deprivations directly.
-In practice, although there is a clear overall relationship between MPI and $1.25/day poverty, the estimates do differ for many countries.
+In practice, although there is a clear overall relationship between MPI and $1.90/day poverty, the estimates do differ for many countries.
 This is a topic for further research, but some possibilities can include public services, as well as different abilities to convert income into outcomes such as good nutrition.
 For more information, see materials from the workshop ‘Dynamic Comparison between Multidimensional Poverty and Monetary Poverty‘.

-Why is the MPI headcount (much) higher than national poverty estimates in some countries?
-The MPI, like the $1.25/day line, is a globally comparable measure of poverty.
+The MPI, like the $1.90/day line, is a globally comparable measure of poverty.
 It measures acute multidimensional poverty, and only includes indicators that are available for many countries.
 National poverty measures are typically monetary measures, and thus capture something different.
 The fact that there are differences does not mean that the national poverty number, or the MPI headcount is wrong – these simply measure different conceptions of poverty.
-At the same time, just as national poverty measures, in contrast, are designed to reflect the national situation more accurately and often differ in very useful ways from the $1.25 measure, some countries may wish to build a national multidimensional poverty index that is tailored to their context, to complement the global MPI (see ‘National policy‘ for details of countries who are doing this).
+At the same time, just as national poverty measures, in contrast, are designed to reflect the national situation more accurately and often differ in very useful ways from the $1.90 measure, some countries may wish to build a national multidimensional poverty index that is tailored to their context, to complement the global MPI (see ‘National policy‘ for details of countries who are doing this).

-Is the MPI intended to replace the standard $1.25 a day measure of poverty used for the MDGs and other international purposes?
-No. The MPI is intended to complement monetary measures of poverty, including $1.25 a day estimates.
+No. The MPI is intended to complement monetary measures of poverty, including $1.90 a day estimates.
 The relationship between these measures, as well as their policy implications and methodological improvement, are priorities for further research.

-What are the policy implications?
-The MPI methodology shows aspects in which the poor are deprived and help to reveal the interconnections among those deprivations.
+The MPI methodology shows aspects in which the poor are deprived and helps to reveal the interconnections among those deprivations.
 This enables policymakers to target resources and design policies more effectively.
 This is especially useful where the MPI reveals areas or groups characterized by severe deprivation.
 Examples where this has been done in practice already include Mexico’s poverty targeting programme and Colombia’s poverty reduction strategy, tied to their nationally adapted MPIs.

-How does the MPI relate to the Millennium Development Goals (MDGs)?
-The MPI indicators are drawn from the MDGs as far as the available internationally comparable data allow.
+The original MPI indicators were drawn from the former Millennium Development Goals (MDGs) as far as the available internationally comparable data allowed.
 The ten indicators of the MPI are identical, or relate, to MDG indicators: nutrition (MDG 1), child mortality (MDG 4), access to drinking water (MDG 7), access to sanitation facility (MDG 7) and use of an improved source of cooking fuel (MDG 9).
 The overall MPI can be broken down into its constituent parts, revealing the overlapping needs of families and communities across a range of indicators which so often have been presented in isolation.
 This helps policymakers to see where challenges lie and what needs to be addressed.
-OPHI has suggested that a global MPI 2.0 should be considered for the post-2015 MDGs; you can read the briefing here.
+OPHI has suggested that a global MPI 2015+ should be considered for the SDGs; you can read the briefing here.
+Many countries are now using MPIs to advance the SDGs.
+This includes reporting the Global MPI, or their national MPI, as indicator 1.2.2.
+It also means using the MPI as both a policy and governance tool to advance the SDGs and reduce poverty in all its dimensions.
+In time, the global MPI is likely to be adjusted to reflect the SDG indicators.

-Can the indicators be adapted at the country level?
 Yes.
-The global MPI estimates are constrained by need for comparability.
-National teams should use the indicators and weights that make sense.
+The global MPI indicators were data constrained.
+National MPIs should use the indicators and weights that make sense.
 The multidimensional poverty approach to assessing deprivations at the household level can be tailored using country-specific data and indicators to provide a richer picture of poverty at the country level.

-What are the main limitations of the MPI?
 The MPI has some drawbacks, due mainly to data constraints.
-First, the indicators include both outputs (such as years of schooling) and inputs (such as cooking fuel) as well as one stock indicator (child mortality, which could reflect a death that was recent or long ago), because flow data are not available for all dimensions.
+First, the indicators include both outputs (such as years of schooling) and inputs (such as cooking fuel) as well as one stock indicator (child mortality, which could reflect a death that was five years ago), because flow data are not available for all dimensions.
 Second, the health data are relatively weak and overlook some groups’ deprivations especially for nutrition, though the patterns that emerge are plausible and familiar.
-Third, in some cases careful judgments were needed to address missing data.
+Third, in some cases careful judgments are needed to address missing data.
 But to be considered multidimensionally poor, households must be deprived in at least six standard of living indicators or in three standard of living indicators and one health or education indicator.
 This requirement makes the MPI less sensitive to minor inaccuracies.
 Fourth, as is well known, intra-household inequalities may be severe, but these could not be reflected.
-Fifth, while the MPI goes well beyond a headcount to include the intensity of poverty experienced, it does not measure inequality among the poor, although decompositions by group can be used to reveal group-based inequalities.
-Finally, the estimates presented here are based on publicly available data and cover various years between 2002 and 2011, which limits direct cross-country comparability.
+Fifth, while the MPI goes well beyond a headcount to include the intensity of poverty experienced, it does not measure inequality among the poor.
+Rather, OPHI report a separate statistic showing individual and group-based inequalities.
+Finally, the estimates presented here are based on publicly available data and cover various years between 2005 and 2015, which limits direct cross-country comparability.

-Why does national data for the MPI date from so many different years?
-Isn’t it unfair to compare countries if the statistics in one case are five years older than in another?
-The MPI relies on the most recent and reliable data available since 2002.
-However surveys are taken in different years, and some countries do not have recent data.
-In order to facilitate the analysis, the year of the survey is reported in the MPI tables.
+The 2016 MPI relies on the most recent and reliable data available since 2005.
+As in the case of all poverty measures including income and social statistics, surveys are taken in different years, and some countries do not have recent data.
+In order to facilitate clear analysis, the year of the survey is reported in the MPI tables.
 The difference in dates limits direct cross country comparisons, as circumstances may have improved, or deteriorated, in the intervening years.
-Naturally, this is a stimulus for country government to collect new surveys that better reflect more recent progress.
-A significant number of DHS and MICS household surveys are currently underway and it is expected that more recent data will be available soon for a number of countries.
+Naturally, this is a stimulus for country governments to collect up-to-date surveys that reflect recent progress.
+The SDGs’ focus on data should, we hope, give rise to more frequent data for MPI estimations.